huggingface/blog/bertin.md

 The large amount of text in mC4-es makes training a language model within the time constraints of the Flax/JAX Community Event problematic.
 This motivated the exploration of sampling methods, with the goal of creating a subset of the dataset that would allow for the training of well-performing models with roughly one eighth of the data (~50M samples) and at approximately half the training steps.

-In order to efficiently build this subset of data, we decided to leverage a technique we call *perplexity sampling*, and whose origin can be traced to the construction of CCNet (Wenzek et al., 2020) and their high quality monolingual datasets from web-crawl data.
+In order to efficiently build this subset of data, we decided to leverage a technique we call *perplexity sampling*, and whose origin can be traced to the construction of CCNet (Wenzek et al., 2020) and their high-quality monolingual datasets from web-crawl data.
 In their work, they suggest the possibility of applying fast language models trained on high-quality data such as Wikipedia to filter out texts that deviate too much from correct expressions of a language (see Figure 1).
 They also released Kneser-Ney models (Ney et al., 1994) for 100 languages (Spanish included) as implemented in the KenLM library (Heafield, 2011) and trained on their respective Wikipedias.

 <figure>

 ![Perplexity distributions by percentage CCNet corpus](./assets/25_bertin/ccnet.png)

 <caption>Figure 1.
-Perplexity distributions by percentage CCNet corpus.</caption>
+Perplexity distributions by percentage CCNet corpus.
+The blue
+line (en), with a narrower peak, corresponds to English language, while the red one (gu) corresponds to Gujarati.</caption>
 </figure>

-In this work, we hypothesized that sampling a dataset based on document perplexity with the aim to increase the prevalence of high quality documents could improve the data efficiency - this is, we would be able to train competitive models by using less data, but of higher quality, and thus reducing compute time.
+With this information in mind, we decided to use perplexity values to filter high-quality documents while sampling a very large dataset.
+The goal is to be able to train competitive models using less—but higher quality—data, with reduced computational times.

 ## Methodology